How productivity declines when cargo loading and unloading workplace injuries increase

 Loading and unloading cargo areas

-Many workers are exposed to numerous high risk dangers in both outdoor and indoor shipping areas at the warehouse, including on loading docks.
-The leading factor in fatalities occurring in these areas have involve:
+Many workers are exposed to numerous high-risk dangers in both outdoor and indoor shipping areas at the warehouse, including on loading docks.
+The leading factor in fatalities occurring in these areas have involved:

 - Workers becoming pinned between the loading dock and a forklift, trailer or truck